msolides-2023/MU5MES01-2023/INSTALL.md

         conda install -c conda-forge xorg-xserver
         ```

-6. Congratulations, you have successfully installed FEniCS in the Conda environment `fenicsx-0.6.0`.
+6. You should have now installed FEniCS in the Conda environment `fenicsx-0.6.0`.
 To use it, you must activate the environment by running the following command in a terminal window:

     ```
     conda activate fenicsx-0.6.0
     ```

 This will activate the environment and allow you to use the packages that were installed in it, including FEniCS.
 Note that activating an environment only affects the current terminal session.
 If you open a new terminal window, you will need to activate the environment again.